PlutoPay

 Build an Interactive Prototype

-I moved from Mid to High-fidelity Wireframes and defined UI components so that PlutoPay met all the requirements for Sign Up, Login, Pay Bills and Setting a Budget.
+I transitioned from Mid- to High-Fidelity Wireframes, defining UI components to ensure PlutoPay met all the requirements for Sign Up, Log In, Pay Bills, and Budgeting.

 05. Test